Your overediting my images sounds like …And Justice For All — and other rantings on music photography

+Your overediting my images sounds like …And Justice For All — and other rantings on music photography

+>

-Because that’s how you do timeless.
+> Because that’s how you do timeless.
 And in the end, that’s the thing that lasts.

+>

-Now obviously, you might not care much about that, because you’ve got an album or a gig to sale today.
+> Now obviously, you might not care much about that, because you’ve got an album or a gig to sell today.
 And that’s fine, I guess.

+>

-It’s a bit sad, but I’ve decided I don’t mind too much the overediting of my images as long as I’m not credited on the Internet.
+> It’s a bit sad, but I’ve decided I don’t mind too much the overediting of my images as long as I’m not credited on the Internet.

+>

-(That’s very important, and I explain why here.
+> (That’s very important, and I explain why here.
 If there’s one thing to read in that article, that’s this part.)